simpleinjector/Documentation/source/aop.rst

     **Tip**: `This article <https://cuttingedge.it/blogs/steven/pivot/entry.php?id=91>`_ describes an architecture based on the use of the *ICommandHandler<TCommand>* interface.

-Take the plausible scenario where we want to validate all commands that get executed by an *ICommandHandler<TCommand>* implementation.
-The Open/Closed principle states that we want to do this, without having to alter each and every implementation.
-We can do this using a (single) decorator:
+Take the plausible scenario where you want to validate all commands that get executed by an *ICommandHandler<TCommand>* implementation.
+The Open/Closed principle states that you want to do this without having to alter each and every implementation.
+You can achieve this using a (single) decorator:

 .. code-block:: c#